Aaron Kyle

-Aaron Douglas Kyle (born April 6, 1954) is a former American football cornerback in the National Football League (NFL) for the Dallas Cowboys and Denver Broncos.
-He was drafted in the first round of the 1976 NFL Draft.
+Aaron Douglas Kyle (born April 6, 1954) is an American former professional football player who was a cornerback in the National Football League (NFL) for the Dallas Cowboys and Denver Broncos.
+He was selected in the first round of the 1976 NFL draft.
 He played college football at the University of Wyoming.

-Early years
+Early life

 Kye attended Cass Technical High School in Detroit, Michigan.
 He played halfback and linebacker.
 He graduated in 1971 and accepted a football scholarship from the University of Wyoming.
 As a freshman, he was a backup running back, tallying 3 carries for 8 yards.
 As a sophomore, he was moved to strong safety.
 He was also a punt returner during his first three years.

 As a senior, he was switched to cornerback and was used on either side of the field.
 He received All-WAC honors, played in the 1975 Blue–Gray Football Classic, the Senior Bowl and the East–West Shrine Game.
 He was the team's best defensive player in his last two years and left as the school's career leader in tackles (275).

 In 2016, he was inducted into the Wyoming Athletics Hall of Fame.